 I was in quarantine about 10 days before the country was ordered into lockdown.
 This was due to my partner falling very ill.
 He also comes under the vulnerable category so we had to be really cautious.
 Generally, I am a calm person.
 I am known to approach stressful situations at work rationally and in a relaxed manner, focusing on solutions.
-However, I felt a lot of people cause anxiety and worry within me at this time.
+However, I felt a lot of people caused anxiety and worry within me at this time.

-It was really weird when the “official” lockdown was announced as I had already been completely indoors for 2 weeks!
+It was really weird when the “official” lockdown was announced as I had already been indoors for 2 weeks!
 My partner was shielding, so we were frantically trying to figure out how we were going to get the essentials we needed for our home!
 I genuinely did panic about the toilet roll situation – we were down to our last one!
 Thankfully, we have amazing friends and family who would do our shopping for us and leave it on our doorstep.
 I found myself thinking very practically about things at this time.

 My partner recovered, thankfully – until this day, we are unsure if his illness was the virus, but it is very likely.
 I had also fallen ill, a few days after my partner.
 My symptoms were not as serious as his – but I definitely felt a strange feeling and overall tiredness.